Postdoctoral resident with a warm, kind, smile

 LPA #PSYA.PG.70080377

-Postdoctoral Psychology Resident | Supervised by Katherine Skillestad Winans, PhD, Licensed Clinical Psychologist
+Postdoctoral Psychology Resident | Supervised by Katherine Skillestad Winans, Ph.D., Licensed Clinical Psychologist

 Owner/Founder at Danbi Psychological Services